Systematic Crackdown Ongoing In Belarus: UN Rights Chief - UrduPoint

 Bachelet said her report, which covered the period from last May to December 20, confirmed "numerous and widespread violations".

-She pointed to "mass arbitrary arrests and detentions", as well as hundreds of allegations of torture, and intimidation and harassment of journalists, activists and opposition members.
+She pointed to "mass arbitrary arrests and detentions", as well as hundreds of allegations of torture, plus the intimidation and harassment of journalists, activists and opposition members.

 "All these violations, committed with impunity, created an atmosphere of fear," Bachelet said.

-"All those who have been detained for peacefully exercising their rights should be released," she said, also demanding "an immediate end to the policy of harassment and intimidation of civil society and media workers."
-Bachelet also called for "thorough, effective, credible and transparent investigations" into all alleged violations.
+She demanded that all those detained for peacefully protesting be released, and called for "an immediate end to the policy of harassment and intimidation of civil society and media workers."
+Bachelet also urged "thorough, effective, credible and transparent investigations" into all alleged violations.

-Her report urges Belarus to undertake significant legal reform to ensure fair trials, due process and the independence of the judiciary.
+- 'Detached from reality' - Belarusian ambassador Yuri Ambrazevich slammed the report as "highly subjective and simplistic".

-Bachelet stressed that her office stands ready to cooperate with the Belarusian authorities "to facilitate the significant transformations" needed.
+"The government of Belarus does not consider this report as deserving of our attention," he told the council via video-link, complaining that Bachelet's recommendations to the country were "detached from reality."
+Several countries came to Belarus's defence, with Russian ambassador Gennady Gatilov criticising the "one-sided" report and decrying the "extreme politicisation" behind the focus on Belarus.